 Cooperation and resource sharing with international organizations that have goals in common with FAIMER also contribute to FAIMER’s research on international medical education.
-In partnership with the World Health Organization (WHO) and the World Federation for Medical Education (WFME), FAIMER shares medical school data with the University of Copenhagen to assist with its development of the Avicenna Directories, an electronic directory of international health professions education programs.
+In 2014, FAIMER and the World Federation for Medical Education (WFME) launched the World Directory of Medical Schools.
+The World Directory is the result of an agreement to merge the organizations’ respective directories—FAIMER’s International Medical Education Directory (IMED) and WFME’s Avicenna Directory—to produce a single comprehensive resource on undergraduate medical education worldwide.
 FAIMER also works with the European Medical Association (EMA) in the collection and dissemination of information on postgraduate medical training programs throughout the world.
 These international collaborations are instrumental for the development of high-quality data resources and the advancement of research in international medical education.

 Selected FAIMER staff publications on this topic are listed below.
 FAIMER staff members are listed in bold.
 Click on an article’s title to view its abstract listing in the PubMed database.